 Most fad diets (which should realistically be called ‘deprivation diets’) cause weight loss for one simple reason; Caloric restriction.
-If you don’t consume the number of calories you need to maintain your current weight, of course you’re going to lose weight.
-If you do so in a highly restrictive – often dangerous – way, you’re going to lose more weight more quickly.
-And because so many dieters want instant results, fad diets are still popular, even though most people know they don’t work in the long term.
+Because so many dieters want instant results, fad diets are still popular, even though most people know they don’t work in the long term.

 Here we’ll discuss:

 What Are Fad Diets and Why are They So Popular?

 A fad diet is a weight loss plan or aid (like a supplement) that promises dramatic, often quick, weight loss results.
 Most often, these diets eliminate one or more of the essential food groups without a real basis in nutritional principles.

 Because of this, fad diets cause those who follow them to gain weight almost as quickly as they lost it.
 But if this is the case, why are fad diets so popular?

 In short, it’s because those desperate for a weight loss solution that works, especially after trying so many that haven’t, will do whatever it takes to lose weight.
 Many people do experience some success, even if short-lived, on these diets.
 And because they’ve seen results, they will continue with a diet, even if doing so means compromising their health.

 Additionally, most people are only willing to make a change that lasts for weeks rather than execute a complete lifestyle overhaul.
 According to Robyn A. Osborn, RD, PhD, “most people are put off by the fact that what we usually promote is life-long change.”
 Everyone wants a quick-fix solution and for that reason, fad diets still remain a popular option today.